aboultaif/quote-js/README.md

 # Hey!, this my first GitHub JS Project

-**It does**
+**Does.**

 1. Read a txt file in js.
-2. Search for new lines in case there is.
+2. Search for new lines in case there are any.
-3. Slices new lines with the indexOf array function
+3. Cut new lines with the indexOf array function.
-4. It creates a random Index of the quotes list
+4. Creates a random index of the list of quotes.
-5. Logs the quotes array random index
+5. Records the random index of the quotes array

 ## Done!